linuxserver/docker-scummvm/README.md

 * https://yourhost:3001/

+**The cursor double renders during gameplay, you can use "gaming mode" in the sidebar to get around this.**

 ### Strict reverse proxies

 This image uses a self-signed certificate by default.
 This naturally means the scheme is `https`.